Monocacy Cemetery Charges, Fees, and Services

 Please note: Perpetual Care does not include installation, maintenance, or care of gravestones or other items installed by grave site owners, as these items are the property of said owners.

-Monocacy Cemetery strives to protect its grounds and maintain a visual quality befitting this cemetery’s sacred purpose.
-We therefore ask that all visitors assist us by observing the following:
+The directors and caretakers of Monocacy Cemetery strive to protect the grounds and maintain a visual quality befitting the cemetery’s sacred purpose.
+We therefore ask that visitors assist us by observing the following:

-- Park on roadways and allow other vehicles to pass.
+- Park on roadways in a manner that allows other vehicles to pass.

-No items may be attached to headstones or grave markers, except for recognized military medallions.
-Any alteration of headstones or grave markers is prohibited.
+No items may be attached to headstones or grave markers except for recognized military medallions.
+Alterations of headstones or grave markers is prohibited.

 Procurement and installation of headstones and grave markers are the responsibility of the lot or grave site owner(s).
 Grave markers must be professionally installed by a qualified contractor or person, with a proper foundation according to industry standards, so as to promote their long-term viability and stability.
 This includes installation of an appropriate concrete foundation to support the grave marker.